Lucio Luiz

-Lucio Luiz (born Rio de Janeiro, July 14, 1978) is a Brazilian journalist, writer, editor, podcaster and comics author.
-He holds a degree in Journalism and has Master's degree and Doctorate in Education.
+Lucio Luiz (born July 14, 1978 in Rio de Janeiro) is a Brazilian journalist, writer, editor, researcher, podcaster, and comics author.
+He holds a degree in Journalism and a PhD in Education.
+He is the co-creator of the comic book series Meninos e Dragões, founder of the independent publisher Marsupial, and a member of the podcast Papo de Gordo.